 Guide

-Manage Your Exchange Calendar from the Command Line
+Manage Exchange Calendar from the CLI

 Exchange calendar management comes with three options today: EWS (deprecated for Exchange Online in October 2026), PowerShell admin modules that require elevated privileges, or the Microsoft Graph API with Azure AD app registration.
 The Nylas CLI bypasses all three.
 It works across Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP providers through a single interface.